GRAND NORTHERN LOOP OF VIETNAM BY MOTORBIKE

 Dong Van

-Needless to say, this is the best day of the 16-day Grand North Loop Of Vietnam on two wheels.
+Without a doubt, this is often regarded as the most memorable day of the 16-day Grand Northern Vietnam Motorbike Loop, experienced best on two wheels.

 Bao Lac